GoKEV/GoKEV-ServiceNow/README.md

 using a custom credential and these playbooks don't need plaintext user / password / instance written into them.

-<a href="https://github.com/ansible-collections/servicenow.itsm/blob/main/docs/servicenow.itsm.incident_module.rst" target="blank_window">The original documentation for this module is here.</a>
+<a href="https://github.com/ansible-collections/servicenow.itsm/blob/main/docs/servicenow.itsm.incident_module.rst" target="_blank">The original documentation for this module is here.</a>

 Examples:
 --------